Frequently Asked Questions

 Opioid addiction is a complex coupling of drives: the drive to feel the euphoric effects of the drug and the drive to avoid the withdrawal symptoms caused by the drug use.

-Opioids, such as fentanyl, heroin, or some prescription pain medications, attach to the highly sensitive opioid receptors in the brain, which stimulate the release of natural brain chemicals such as endorphins and dopamine which produces the pleasurable feelings.
+Opioids, such as fentanyl, heroin, or some prescription pain medications, attach to the highly sensitive opioid receptors in the brain, which stimulate the release of natural brain chemicals such as endorphins and dopamine which produce the pleasurable feelings.
 After repeated exposure in the brain to the exogenous opioids a physical dependence occurs causing severe withdrawal symptoms.
 The complexity continues as a person with the opioid addiction develops patterns of staving off the withdrawal symptoms by using more of the drug.

 Opioid use often begins as a choice or as a prescribed treatment from a doctor, but frequent use can cause the brain cells to change the way they work.
-The brain is re-set to think that the drug is necessary for survival.
-Opioid addiction is characterized by the repeated daily use to “stay well” with intermittent use at higher level to feel the euphoric effects.
+The brain is reset to think that the drug is necessary for survival.
+Opioid addiction is characterized by the repeated daily use to “stay well” with intermittent use at higher levels to feel the euphoric effects.
 The need to satisfy cravings or avoid withdrawal can be so intense that people who want to stop taking opioids find this difficult to do.
 They may find themselves doing things they would not ordinarily do in order to obtain more of the drug they crave.
 For this reason, even though opioid addiction is a medical condition and not a moral failing, it can drive behavior.

 These medications are used when someone has overdosed, they can literally save someone’s life.
 The medications are given out by the Peer Recovery Specialists of the Life Change Center.
 These medications do not need a doctor’s prescription, but require education.
 These life-saving medications should be in everyone’s home, please contact our Mobile Outreach Team.